Wedding Photography at Fulham Library

 Q. HOW LONG BEFORE OUR WEDDING CEREMONY CAN WE GAIN ACCESS TO THE ROOM FOR PHOTOGRAPHY?

-A. You generally have about 30-40 minutes for your guests to arrive and be seated.
-It’s totally up to you how you arrive – whether together or separately as is traditional.
+A. You generally have 30-40 minutes for your guests to arrive and be seated.
+It’s totally up to you how you arrive – together or separately as is traditional.
 The groom generally joins the guests before the bride enters.
 Your photographer should arrive around this time to take some scene-setting shots of the arrivals.

 Q. IS PHOTOGRAPHY ALLOWED OF OUR WEDDING CEREMONY AND VOWS?